xpack-dev-tools/openocd-xpack/README-RELEASE.md

 Since GitHub Actions provides a single version of macOS, the multi-version tests run on Travis.

-The script requires `TRAVIS_COM_TOKEN` to be present in the environment.
+This script requires `TRAVIS_COM_TOKEN` to be present in the environment.

 ```sh
 bash ~/Downloads/openocd-xpack.git/scripts/helper/tests/trigger-travis-macos.sh